mwyvr/knockr/README.md

 visited and within time frames determined by your network access configuration.
 That sequence of ports acts as a key.

-knockr is just the remote side of the solution; a network access device like a router must be configured.
+knockr is the remote side of the solution; a network access device like a router must be configured.

 Port-knocking can be configured on hosts and many routers including some